BuildForce Canada's Construction Map App

 - Highlights the major risks to the use of this contracting strategy.

-Construction Owners Association of Alberta (COAA): COAA in cooperation with the Construction Industry Institute (CII) at the University of Texas, has developed a benchmarking system that assesses project performance by looking at certain characteristics of major industrial (oil sands) construction projects in Alberta.
-Using quantitative evidence, the Alberta Report dispels common myths regarding the competitiveness of industrial project execution in Alberta while establishing a solid footing for the future execution of industrial projects in Alberta.
+- Construction Owners Association of Alberta (COAA): COAA in cooperation with the Construction Industry Institute (CII) at the University of Texas, has developed a benchmarking system that assesses project performance by looking at certain characteristics of major industrial (oil sands) construction projects in Alberta.
+Using quantitative evidence, the Alberta Report II dispels common myths regarding the competitiveness of industrial project execution in Alberta while establishing a solid footing for the future execution of industrial projects in Alberta.

 - Identifies productivity improvement needs and factors affecting construction and productivity for oil and gas capital projects.